 In order to supplement the instructional resources of Edgewood College and provide expanded opportunities to students, the University of Wisconsin-Madison and Edgewood College have an agreement by which Edgewood College students may take courses at UW-Madison and have these courses and grades appear on their official Edgewood College record and included in the Edgewood College GPA.
 Students’ Edgewood College tuition payment covers the cost of the approved courses.
 The Collaborative Program is offered during the Fall and Spring semesters only; Winterim and Summer sessions are not included.

-The Collaborative Program is open to full-time traditional undergraduate degree-seeking students who have completed at least one semester at Edgewood College, are in good academic standing, and have satisfied all financial obligations to the College.
-Students may take one course at UW-Madison each semester, not to exceed five credits, courses with both a lab and lecture component are considered one course.
+The Collaborative Program is open to full-time undergraduate degree-seeking students who have completed at least one semester at Edgewood College, are in good academic standing, and have satisfied all financial obligations to the College.
+Students may take one course at UW-Madison each semester, not to exceed five credits.
+Courses with both a lab and lecture component are considered one course.
 The course may not be offered at Edgewood College in the same semester.
 A course may not be repeated.
 Courses must be approved prior to registration and be applicable to the student’s Edgewood College degree.

-Instructors recognize that the student proposing an Independent Study seeks to further their learning in an area that is not provided in the current course offerings.
-Students are limited to one Independent Study course of up to four credits per semester.
+Instructors recognize that the student proposing an Independent Study seeks to further their learning in an area that is not provided in current course offerings.
+Students are limited to one Independent Study course (of up to four credits) per semester.
 General Education requirements may not be fulfilled through Independent Study.
 Independent Study courses may not be audited.
 Students must complete an Independent Study contract (available through the Registrar’s website, http://registrar.edgewood.edu) with their directing instructor and register for the appropriate Independent Study course within an academic department or School.
 The contract must be submitted in the first quarter of the term to qualify for 3-4 credits and in the first half of the term to qualify for 1-2 credits.
 Registering after these deadlines will require approval from the Academic Deans’ Office.
 Departments and schools may have policies that supersede this policy, so it is recommended that students consult with their directing professor in advance of proposing an Independent Study contract.